 Pesos are handy for tipping and paying in cash at food vendors or small shops, and you can easily withdraw them from an ATM in Mexico.

-It’s safer to carry your cash in a money belt or travel belt instead of your travel backpack or beach bag.
-This is a really useful thief-proof tool that will keep your valuables safe when you’re on public transport, shopping, or sightseeing.
+It’s safer to carry your cash in a money or travel belt instead of your travel backpack or beach bag.
+This is a handy thief-proof tool that will keep your valuables safe when you’re on public transport, shopping, or sightseeing.

 The Flip Belt has four easy-access pockets that will carry your smartphone, credit cards, and ID, and because it’s designed for running, it’s really comfortable to wear as well.